Paul Hammant's Blog: Me Presenting on Trunk (etc) at the Perforce MERGE conference

 This was a month ago at Perforce’s MERGE 2014 conference, but the videos are up now, so you can watch it too:

 Of many case studies that I have, I detailed one where a hedge-bet on the order of releases paid off.
-Not that the client knew they were hedge-betting at the outset, that’s just the reality of Trunk Based Development, Feature Flags/Toggles, build switches, and Branch by Abstraction.
+Not that the airline client of mine knew they were hedge-betting at the outset, that’s just the reality of Trunk-Based Development, Feature Flags/Toggles, build switches, and Branch by Abstraction.
 Perhaps Application Strangulation too.

 I could not name the client, but they have many billions of dollars of revenue through the web-app in question.

 For those with ADHD, the actual slides are there too and on SlideShare …